citp/privacy-policy-historical/t/te/tea/teacherspayteachers.com.md

 We hope that you enjoy exploring and participating in our site.

-TEACHERSPAYTEACHERS.COM is owned and operated by Teacher Synergy Inc., PO Box 412 Port Chester, NY, 10573.
-We can be reached by e-mail at info@teacherspayteachers.com.
+TEACHERSPAYTEACHERS.COM is owned and operated by Teacher Synergy Inc., 9340 Peninsula Dr, Dallas, TX 75218.
+You can reach us from our [Contact Us](https://support.teacherspayteachers.com/) page.
 If you have any questions about our privacy policy or practices, or you wish to amend, update, or verify the information on file, or to notify us that you want your information deleted from our files, please contact us at this address.

 The effective date of this Privacy Policy is February 21, 2010.